jbhender/CSCAR_Workshops/ML_in_R/README.md

 For validation, we will use 10-fold cross validation assigning all data for each individual to the same fold.
-In this way, our validation evaluations will more closely resemble our intended tesitng scheme.
+In this way, our validation evaluations will more closely resemble our intended testing scheme.

 ## Elastic Net